pcgtbruns/az_service_bus_sup/README.md

 ## Azure Function setup

 Access the deployed function and go to `Settings->Environmental variables`.
 Here you need to change `AZURE_SERVICEBUS_FULLYQUALIFIEDNAMESPACE` to `SERVICEBUS__FULLYQUALIFIEDNAMESPACE`.
 Note the double underscore.

+## Cleanup

+When you are done with the testcases run `terraform destroy`